ACM-Research/nerf-or-nothing/README.md

 # NeRF or Nothing
-> Measure Immersion in Neural Radiance Fields.
+> Measuring Immersion in Neural Radiance Fields.

 This is the GitHub repo for the NeRF or Nothing ACM Research project for Spring 2023.